amirharduf/FFDB_Sleep/README.md

 # Data Availability

-Processed data used to generate the figures in *Aguillon & Harduf et al.*, Nature Communications, 2025, are provided as individual `.xlsx` files.
+Processed data used to generate the figures in *Aguillon & Harduf et al.*, Nature Communications, 2025, are provided as `.xlsx` files.
 Each file corresponds to a specific figure, and each sheet to a specific panel.
 They follow the same naming convention (e.g., `Fig1.xlsx` and inside 'Fig1c', 'Fig1d', etc).

 # Note on Version and Maintenance